pvermees/Plasmatrace/README.md

 l: Import/export a session log
 x: Exit
 e
+s.
+Export one sample
+m.
+Export multiple samples
+a.
+Export all samples
+s
-Enter the prefix of the samples to export.
+Enter the prefix of the sample to export: hogsbo
-Alternatively, type 'a' to export all the samples. hogsbo
 j: export to .json
 c: export to .csv